asikmydeen/Sidekick-AI/TERMS_OF_SERVICE.md

 ## 2. Description of Service

-Dyad AI Chatbot is a browser extension that provides an interface to communicate with various AI service providers including, but not limited to:
+Sidekick AI is a browser extension that provides an interface to communicate with various AI service providers including, but not limited to:

 - OpenAI
 - Anthropic